andersmurphy/andersmurphy-blog/resources/posts/2019-06-04-clojure-a-debug-macro-for-threading-macros-using-tap.md

  {:fn (update :a inc), :ret {:a 2}}]
 ```

-This concludes our tutorial on how to make a debug macro with Clojure 1.10's tap system.
+This concludes this tutorial on how to make a debug macro with Clojure 1.10's tap system.